Menopause is a natural life transition, yet it often comes with unexpected emotional challenges, particularly anxiety.

 Why it works:

-This technique reduces muscle tension, slows the heart rate, and signals to the brain that it’s safe to relax.
+This technique can help reduces muscle tension, helps slow the heart rate, and signals to the brain that it’s safe to relax.

 Why regular practice matters

-Sophrology is most effective when practised consistently, even for just 5–10 minutes a day.
-Whether sitting, standing, or lying down, taking a few moments daily to focus on your breath, movement, and mindset can gradually rewire your brain’s response to stress.
+Sophrology exercises are most effective when practised consistently, even for just 5–10 minutes a day.
+Whether sitting, standing, or lying down, taking a few moments daily to focus on your breath, movement, and mindset can gradually help rewire your brain’s response to stress.

 Join thousands already experiencing the benefits – sleep better, stress less, and wake up ready to shine.
 Subscribe to the BeSophro app and find your balance.